 - Weekly monitoring and management of high tunnel pests and diseases

-- Leading trellising activities (Qlipr, Florida weave, single line with clips)
+- Leading small team for trellising activities (Qlipr, Florida weave, single line with clips)

-- Acting as a reference for Harvest and Transplant Leads
+- Acting as High Tunnel reference for Harvest and Transplant Leads

 - Option to add specialized responsibilities through taking on additional roles.
 Each position can include as few or as many Roles as makes sense based on experience and schedule.
 This will be a discussion during the interview process.